-On December 21, 2018, the Company completed a registered, underwritten initial public offering and concurrent listing of the Company's common stock on the NASDAQ Capital Market, which generated gross proceeds of \$6.7 million before deducting underwriter's commissions and other offering costs, resulting in net proceeds of approximately \$5.7 million, of which \$1,000,000 was placed in an escrow account. \$400,000 of the escrow fund was disbursed to the Company in February 2019 when the underwriter confirmed receipt of a written legal opinion from PRC legal counsel in connection with such offering. \$600,000 of the escrow fund was release from the escrow in September 2020 pursuant to the terms and conditions of a certain Indemnification Escrow Agreement between the Company and the underwriter of the offering.
+On December 21, 2018, the Company completed a registered, underwritten initial public offering and concurrent listing of the Company's common stock on the NASDAQ Capital Market, which generated gross proceeds of \$6.7 million before deducting underwriter's commissions and other offering costs, resulting in net proceeds of approximately \$5.7 million, of which \$1,000,000 was placed in an escrow account and subsequently released.
 The Company sold 1,667,500 shares of common stock (including shares issued pursuant to the underwriter's over-allotment option) at \$4 per share.
 In connection with the offering, the Company's common stock began trading on the NASDAQ Capital Market beginning on December 19, 2018 under the symbol "DTSS."

-On October 22, 2020, the Company entered into a common stock purchase agreement (the "Purchase Agreement") with Triton Funds LP ("Triton").
-Pursuant to the Purchase Agreement, subject to certain conditions set forth in the Purchase Agreement, Triton is obligated to purchase up to \$2 million of the Company's common stock from time to time through December 31, 2020.
-Each time the Company wishes to issue and sell common stock to Triton under the Purchase Agreement, the Company is required to provide Triton with a purchase notice, which Purchase Notice sets forth the total number of shares of common stock the Company elects to sell to Triton (the "Purchased Shares").
-The total purchase price to be paid by Triton at each closing will be determined by multiplying the number of Purchased Shares to be sold by the Company in the Purchase Notice by the purchase price per share, which will be 90% of the lowest closing price of the Company's common stock during the five business days prior to closing; provided, however, in no event will Triton be obligated to purchase common stock for an aggregate offering price greater than \$2 million, and subject to a valuation cap for the Company of \$80 million.
+On October 22, 2020, the Company entered into a common stock purchase agreement with Triton Funds LP ("Triton").
+Pursuant to the Purchase Agreement, subject to certain conditions set forth in the Purchase Agreement, Triton was obligated, pursuant to a purchase notice by the Company, to purchase up to \$2 million of the Company's common stock from time to time through December 31, 2020.
 The Company is precluded from submitting a purchase notice to Triton if the closing price is less than \$1.65 per share as reported on the Nasdaq Stock Market.